mkrainij-sugarcrm/laravel-bean/README.md

 ## Additional configurations

 The laravel-bean package also supports separate configurations for "local", "dev", and "stage" instances of SugarCRM.
 You can configure any, all, or none of them if you wish.
-Once you have configured the production configuration above, all you need to do is create a directory under `app/config/packages/sugarcrm/bean/{instance type}` and create a `config.php` file in that directory with exactly the same format.
-If you wanted to set up a staging instance you would create the file `app/config/packages/sugarcrm/bean/stage/config.php`.
+Once you have configured the production configuration above, all you need to do is create a file `app/config/packages/sugarcrm/bean/{instance type}/config.php` with exactly the same format.
+For example, if you wanted to set up a staging instance you would create the file `app/config/packages/sugarcrm/bean/stage/config.php`.

-So, how does laravel know which configuration to use?
+So, how does laravel know which configuration to use on any given machine?
 You use the detectEnvironment() method in `bootstrap/start.php` as described in [the Laravel documentation](http://laravel.com/docs/4.2/configuration#environment-configuration).
 As an example you could have the following in `bootstrap/start.php` :
 ```
 <?php
 ...